kuhanw/seq2seq/README.md

 ### Decoding

-The goal of decoding in a seq2seq model is to find the the target sequence (T) given the source sequence (S), i.e. max(P(T|S)) for all possible T's.
-T is a sequence of tokens, in abstract, of unknown length.
+The goal of decoding in a seq2seq model is to find the the target sequence (T) given the source sequence (*S*), i.e. *max(P(T|S))* for all possible *T*'s.
+Where *T* is a sequence of tokens of unknown length.

-In a sequence to sequence model inference is performed by passing the final state of the encoder input to the decoder network and iteratively generated the output sequence.
+In a seq2seq model inference is performed by passing the final state of the encoder input to the decoder network and iteratively generating the output sequence.

 Practically this means we begin by initializing the decoder,

-  `self.finished, self.first_inputs, self.initial_state = self.inference_decoder.initialize()`
+  `finished, first_inputs, initial_state = inference_decoder.initialize()`

 which provides the initial input and state from the last state of the encoder, at this time we say we are at step 0.